 - Take the cake from the oven and leave to cool to room temperature.

 Make this within half an hour of when you actually need it.
 The gelatin will start setting as soon as it is done making it harder to spread out properly.
-The cream is made of an anglaise, mixed with whipped cream.

 - Soak the gelatin powder in cold water and leave on the side until you need it.